robotoworks/mechanoid/docs/source/ops/index.rst

 Operation Uniqueness
 --------------------
-By default, when using the generated Operation Service API, when executing operations, all operations are considered unique.
+By default, when executing operations with the generated Operation Service API, all operations are considered unique.

 An operation that is unique is an operation where only one of its kind can exist in the background queue, or one that is currently executing.